l3d00m/sked_parser/README.md

 current_sem: "ss21" # Current semester string that will be appended to the IDs (to have unique IDs for each semester)
 ```

+Refer to the [SplusEins Documentation](https://spluseins-i.ostfalia.de/docs/semesterbeginn.html#aktualisierung-der-plane) for details on the resulting JSON format.

 ## Command line options

 usage: `sked-parser [-h] [-c CONFIG_FILE] [-s SECRETS_FILE] [-o OUT_FILE]`